pgupta2019/proj2019/README.md

 * mvn clean install -To compile the project
 * mvn test - To execute unit tests.

-Or if using eclipse add lumbok plugin to avoid compilation error and use goal clean install .
+Or if using eclipse add lumbok plugin to avoid compilation error and use maven goal clean install .